 There’s no answer as to whether investing in coins or tokens is better, but an understanding of the functions of each should help you make a more informed decision when building out your digital portfolio.

-The cryptocurrency market provides access to almost 20,000 coins and tokens, which offer a broad range of exciting and innovative use cases.
+The cryptocurrency market provides access to over 20,000 coins and tokens, which offer a broad range of exciting and innovative use cases.
 Cryptocurrency coins are native to their own blockchain whereas crypto tokens are built upon existing blockchains like Ethereum.
 This article has explored the difference between coins and tokens and explained what they are used for.

 If you would like to learn more about blockchain technology, the different types of crypto tokens, or anything else crypto-related, keep exploring Swyftx Learn for plenty more great resources.